Radiation dose optimization during temporal bone CT examination using one-shot axial volumetric acquisition.

 Abstract

-Material and methods: Twenty patients (8 males, 12 females) were scanned using the 135kVp single-shot volume mode (VMCT135-kVp) whereas another twenty patients (9 males, 11 females) were examined using the 120kVp helical mode (HMCT120-kVp).
+Material and Methods: Twenty patients (8 males, 12 females) were scanned using the 135kVp single-shot volume mode (VMCT135-kVp) whereas other twenty patients (9 males, 11 females) were examined using the 120kVp helical mode (HMCT120-kVp).
 A physician-interpreter evaluated the subjective conspicuity of 53 structures in the temporal bone on a 5-point scale using multiplanar reconstruction (MPR).
+In addition, the image noise in both techniques was quantified by analyzing it in three different regions of interest (ROIs).
+Radiation dose reduction was noted and compared with literature-based effective dose dosimetry data.

-For temporal bone tomography, the VMCT135-kVp scan significantly reduce radiation exposure compared to the conventional HMCT120-kVp scanning mode.
-The obtained dose was lower compared with the literature-based protocol while maintaining image visualization quality.
-The dose optimisation and imaging acquisition time reduction of 0.5 s in VMCT135-kVp are particularly advantageous when scanning children and uncooperative patients.
+Conclusion: For temporal bone, the VMCT135-kVp scan significantly reduces radiation exposure compared to the HMCT120-kVp.
+The obtained dose was lower compared to the literature-based protocol while maintaining image visualization quality.

 Keywords